 The following list includes digit ratio references (from A to Z) of a database I have been creating over the years in collaboration with John Manning (Swansea University).
 It may not be complete and may contain errors, because the information on digit ratio studies has been obtained from various sources.
 However, we feel that it is useful to publicize the list, as it may support scholars who work on digit ratio with identifying publications that are relevant for their work.
-N=817 references (Dec 06, 2018).
+N=912 references (Feb 08, 2020).
 Recent presentations on 2D:4D by John Manning can be viewed here, and here.

 Abbott, A. D., Colman, R. J., Tiefenthaler, R., Dumesic, D. A., & Abbott, D. H. (2012).
 Early-to-mid gestation fetal testosterone increases right hand 2D:4D finger length ratio in polycystic ovary syndrome-like monkeys.
 PLoS One